Who are we?

-Vice Chair of Governors, Chair of Learning & Development Committee, Inclusion and Mathematics Governor
+Vice Chair of Governors, Mathematics and GDPR Governor

 Mr Ive has been teaching since 1979 at several local primary schools.
 In 2004 he was appointed as a deputy head of Kennington CE Junior School.
 He became the headteacher of Kennington in 2008 until his retirement in December 2015.
 Throughout his 37 years in teaching he has maintained a keen interest in providing opportunities for children to enjoy and participate in competitive sport, running football, cricket and athletics clubs and teams in all the schools in which he has taught.
 He was secretary of the Ashford Primary School Sports Association from 1984 to 2015, helping to organise many inter school tournaments.
 From 2012, he was chair of the Mid Kent Panel for the Headteacher 11+ Appeals and he was also a member of the group of local headteachers that promoted and designed Goat Lees Primary School for the Local Authority.
 He has previously been a staff governor at Ashford South and Kennington and he is now looking forward to using his experience in education to help and assist Great Chart Primary School in any way he can in his role as governor.

 Governor with responsibility for Finance, Health & Safety and Security

 Mr Parish is married with two grown up children, who both attended Great Chart School.
 He has been involved in the school since 1993.
 Been a Governor at the school since 2002, initially as a LA Governor and later became a Community Governor.
 He recently retired from the police after serving 31 years in the Metropolitan and Kent forces.
 Worked in several areas of policing, finishing as a Detective Inspector.
 Proud to be part of Great Chart School.

 Mrs B Walsh